mwglynn/ada/README.md

 https://cloud.google.com/docs/authentication/getting-started

 ### Build Instructions
-- Build and run ada.AdaServer
+- Build and run ada.AdaServerMain
 - Build and run **more than one** ada.AdaClient
     - use keyboard input to communicate among the clients